Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: RQ2: Fine-tuning Improvement

 \subsection{\revised{Qualitative Analysis}}

-\revised{A puzzling result from our experiments is that fine-tuning UniXcoder on the CSN dataset, while improving its in-domain performance, led to a significant performance drop on the \cosqaplus benchmark.
-This is particularly intriguing as the same fine-tuning process significantly boosts the performance of decoder-only models like CodeGemma.
-To understand the root cause of these divergent outcomes, we conducted a comparative qualitative analysis, visualizing the changes in both UniXcoder's and CodeGemma's embedding spaces before and after fine-tuning.}
+A puzzling result from our experiments is that fine-tuning UniXcoder on the CSN dataset, while improving its in-domain performance, leads to a significant performance drop on the \cosqaplus benchmark.
+This is particularly intriguing as the same fine-tuning process significantly \revised{boosts} the performance of decoder-only models like CodeGemma.
+To understand the root cause of these divergent outcomes, we conduct a comparative \revRtwo{quantitative analysis to measure the change in discriminative power for both models.}

-\revised{\textbf{Analysis Design:} We randomly sampled five query-code pairs each from the CSN training set, the CSN test set, and the \cosqaplus benchmark.
-We then extracted the embedding vectors for these queries and their corresponding code snippets from both the original and the fine-tuned UniXcoder and CodeGemma models.
-To visualize the high-dimensional embedding space, we used Principal Component Analysis (PCA) to reduce the vectors to two dimensions. }